How India's stand-up comedians are challenging authority | DW | 26.11.2021

 Vasu Primlani, India's first openly gay comic, wears many caps — as an environmentalist, a somatic therapist, triathlete and a baker.

-She is not apprehensive of taking up issues like homophobia, gender and sexuality in her stand-up comedy and most of it is done in her trademark deadpan delivery.
+She isn't apprehensive of taking up issues like homophobia, gender and sexuality in her stand-up routine, and most of it is done in her trademark deadpan delivery.

 "Political statements in India are censured at best, and dissent is criminalized.
 You will remember I was jailed in 2014," Primlani told DW.